 The following appeared on the Website Science News Today.
 “In a recent survey of more than 5,000 adolescents, the teens who reported eating the most meals with their families were the least likely to use illegal drugs, tobacco, or alcohol.

-TOEFL, IELTS, Personal Statement and CV Proofreading Services. › GRE Writing Topics › The following appeared on the Website Science News Today.
+TOEFL, IELTS, Personal Statement and CV Proofreading Services. › GRE Writing › The following appeared on the Website Science News Today.
 “In a recent survey of more than 5,000 adolescents, the teens who reported eating the most meals with their families were the least likely to use illegal drugs, tobacco, or alcohol.

 University: Wuhan University